malandrina/pubmed-knowledge-graph-docker/README.md

 0. Install Docker: https://docs.docker.com/engine/install
 1. Clone or fork this repo and `cd` to the root directory
-2. Download the PubMed Knowledge Graph dataset by running `script/download`
+2. Download the PubMed Knowledge Graph dataset by running `script/download` (expected execution time is roughly 4 hours)
 3. Build the Docker image:

 ```bash
 % docker build . --tag pubmed_knowledge_graph_db:latest
 ```

-Note that the data import process is part of the build process and it takes about 44 hours to import the data.
+The build process takes about 7 minutes

 4. Run a Docker container using the image built in step 3:

 ```bash
 % docker run -p 3306 --name pubmed_knowledge_graph_db  pubmed_knowledge_graph_db:latest
 ```

+Note that the data import process is part of the database setup process and it takes about 44 hours to import the data.

 5. Run a MySQL console to explore the data: `script/mysql-console`